 In addition to the initial baseline testing, you will also have to visit a healthcare provider for follow-up testing while taking PrEP, including:

 - Sexually transmitted infection testing every 3 to 6 months

 - Pregnancy testing and discussion of pregnancy plans every 3 months

 - HBV DNA testing every 6 to 12 months while taking PrEP if you have hepatitis B

 We’ll help you get PrEP at the most affordable price

 We will coordinate with your doctor and your insurance provider to ensure you’re receiving the best PrEP option for your needs at the most affordable price.
 In addition to our AAHIVP-certified pharmacist team, you can expect:

 - Discrete, private packaging and free, same-day delivery

 - Med syncing support and in-app reminders to stay on track

-- Pharmacists directly available through phone, text or within the Alto app
+- Pharmacists directly available through phone or within the Alto app